 Keep cooking on low heat stirring occasionally to ensure the contents don’t catch at the bottom.

-Once the veggies are nearly done, make a well in the centre and add tomato pulp in it.
+Once the veggies are nearly done, make a well in the centre and add tomato puree in it.

 Cover it with veggies and cook without stirring.